 attachment

-After bonding - a sense of attachment commonly develops between mum and bub, and the magic begins.
+After bonding - a sense of attachment commonly develops between Mum and Bub, and the magic begins.
 By massaging your baby more regularly, bubs may have more of an opportunity to connect and develop a sense of trust in you, their mother.
 This creates even more bonding to occur, and attachment may be reached.

 eye contact